 Sixteen-Inch on Center

 It's not uncommon in older homes to find interior walls with studs set 24 inches on center, or even 12 inches on center or anywhere in between.
-Spacing was not as crucial in older homes because the walls were often covered in lath and plaster, so the framing didn't have to conform to a 4-by-8-foot panel.
-Today, stud placement also is strictly governed by building codes, based on what the walls are supporting.
+Stud spacing in old houses was not as crucial because the walls were often covered in lath and plaster, so the framing didn't have to conform to a 4-by-8-foot panel.
+Today, stud placement is strictly governed by building codes, based on what the walls are supporting.

 Laying Out a Stud Wall